yousse7f/qarari/README.md

 -  iOS builds require an Apple Developer Account ($99/year)
 -  Android builds can be tested immediately with APK files
 -  EAS Build handles the complex native compilation process
--  PickWise uses Expo SDK 52, which is fully compatible with EAS Build
+-  Qarari uses Expo SDK 52, which is fully compatible with EAS Build
 -  Once builds are complete, they will be available in your Expo dashboard for download or distribution